tangqi/tangqi.github.io/src/team.md

 ### PhD students at GT
 * <ins>Alejo Ballester</ins>, Physics and CSE, 2025–present
     * Alejo earned his B.S. in Biomedical Engineering from University of Florida.
+Alejo will be a summer intern at LANL.
     * My role: advisor
 * <ins>Tage Burnett</ins>, CSE, 2025–present
-    * Tage earned his B.S. in Mechanical Engineering from BYU.
-He has taken multiple interns at SNL.
+    * Tage earned his B.S. in ME from BYU.
+He has taken multiple interns at SNL and will be a summer intern at ORNL.
+    * Awards: GT President's Fellowship
     * My role: advisor
 * <ins>Harshavardhan Harish</ins>, CSE, 2025–present
     * Harsha earned his B.S. in Math and Certificate in CSE from UT-Austin.
-He is a visiting student at LANL.
+He will be a summer intern at LANL.
     * My role: advisor
 * [<ins>Rushan Zhang</ins>](https://rzhangbq.github.io/), CSE, 2025–present
-    * Rushan earned his B.Eng. in Aerospace Engineering and B.S. in Computer Science from HKUST.
+    * Rushan earned his B.Eng. in AE and B.S. in CS from HKUST.
+He will be a visiting student at LBNL during the summer.
     * My role: advisor

 ### PhD students at other universities